Picture Stories for Grown Up Kids

 Mama checked my wound, washed it off and assured me that I would not lose my sight.

 She explained that Tim’s accident was much worse than this and that my head might be sore for a day or two but it would eventually heal.
-She then marched Dub into the bathroom and spanked him.
+She then marched into Dub’s room and took Johnny Reb away from him.
+I think I heard her say he was grounded from all his cowboy stuff and ice cream for the next month.

-Mama fixed me a special towel with ice in it and told me to keep it on my head.
+Mama fixed me a special sack with ice in it and told me to keep it on my head.

-As she rocked me to soothe, as only a mother can, I looked up at her and asked,
+As she hugged me to soothe, as only a mother can, I looked up at her and asked,

 “I guess this means that I can keep Spotty in the house now—just in case…”